anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * specifies the interaction (data exchange and data objects) between a pledge acting as server and a registrar-agent and the domain registrar.
 The security is addressed on the application layer only to enable usage of arbitrary transport means between the pledge and the domain registrar via the registrar-agent.
-Connectivity between the pledge and the registrar-agent may be via IP-based networks (wired or wireless) but also via Bluetooth or NFC.
+Connectivity between the pledge and the registrar-agent may be via IP-based networks (wired or wireless) but also others like Bluetooth or NFC.

 * allows the application of registrar-agent credentials to establish TLS connections to the domain registrar.
 These registrar-agent credentials are different from the pledge's IDevID.